U.S. proposes ban on airline fees for seating parents next to kids

 For children too young to fasten their own seatbelts or feed themselves, being seated next to a parent is crucial, yet those that don't want to pay more often end up pleading with other passengers to switch seats.
 If passengers opt not to swap seats, they may end up next to an unsupervised child, stressing out the youngster, parent, flight attendants and travelers, DOT said.

-A4A, a group representing seven major U.S. airlines, said in a statement that the group's carriers "make every effort to accommodate customers traveling together — especially those traveling with children," while noting that some of its members don't charge a family seating fee.
+A4A, a group representing seven major U.S. airlines, said in a statement that member carriers "make every effort to accommodate customers traveling together — especially those traveling with children," while noting that some airlines don't charge a family seating fee.

 President Biden called on Congress to ban family seating and other so-called "junk" fees early last year, with Buttigieg then urging the 10 largest airlines to voluntarily ban the fees.
 Four complied: Alaska, American, Frontier and JetBlue.